mac-comp127/weather-display/README.md

 There are several problems:

 - It does not handle null temperatures well.
+(User interfaces shouldn’t show the word “null.”)
 - It shows the temperature to a ridiculous number of decimal places.
 - The textual description of the weather condition is stuck almost entirely outside the box in the upper left.